yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

     target: https://developer.android.com/reference/android/content/Intent
 --- abstract

-This document defines a protocol enabling native apps from different app publishers, using the App2App pattern to act as OAuth Client And Authorization Server, native browserless user navigation.
+This document describes a protocol enabling native apps from different app publishers, using the App2App pattern to act as OAuth Client And Authorization Server, native browser-less user navigation.

 The native experience is retained also when the Client uses any number of brokers to federate across trust networks, while retaining highest levels of security.